sitcomlab/iip_commute_dashboard/docs/0-add-tile.md

 To add the Tile to the Page, you need to add it to its corresponding `View` (here: `components/Views/MobilityView.tsx`)

 You need to add the `@ts-expect-error Server Component` comment here as well.

-### 7. Connect CMS

-Please refer to the [docs/1-connect-cms.md](docs/1-connect-cms.md) document on how to add the tile to the CMS